skylight-hq/skylight.digital/pages/brand/identity/colors.md

 1. **Red:** energy, passion, authority, confidence
 {: .list--circle }

 These colors and their meanings help define the way that our audience perceives Skylight’s brand.
 It also helps us create assets that reflect certain emotions that we want to evoke.
+Using primary colors demonstrates how we start with basic building blocks, and can combine them into anything.
 </div>
 </div>